Mateo-Revilla/FinanceHadoop/README.md

 ### Screenshots

-The screenshots folder contians screenshots from the output and from the program running.
+The screenshots folder contians screenshots from the output and from the program running

-## Covid (Marcus)
+## Marcus

 My code analyses how covid cases/deaths relate to S&P 500 trading data over the pandemic